jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 2. The name or names being imported
 3. The module being imported from, as a string

+Note that the string of the module being imported can be the name of a module that's installed in the `node_modules/` directory in your project (this is where NPM installs modules by default), a relative or absolute path to a file to import, or a URL.

 In the above case, the name being imported is `input`, which is between curly braces.
 That's because the Simple IO package uses named exports.

 If you wanted to import all the functions from Simple IO as a single object, you would do this:

 ```js
 import * as IO from "@jasonsbarr/simple-io";